greentfrapp/deep-learning-book-notes/12_Applications/README.md

 `page 445` Regarding data augmentation, there is an interesting paper by Cubuk et al. ([2018](https://arxiv.org/abs/1805.09501)) that used reinforcement learning to find optimal image transformation policies, known as AutoAugment.
 [Here](https://ai.googleblog.com/2018/06/improving-deep-learning-performance.html) is the blog post.

 `page 448` Another contemporary work on "aligning" acoustic-level information with phonetic-level information using attention is the work by Chan et al. ([2015](https://arxiv.org/abs/1508.01211)).
 This is also described briefly by Olah & Carter ([2016](https://distill.pub/2016/augmented-rnns/)) in their Distill article on augmented RNNs.

+`page 449` **n-grams.** Previous NLP classification algorithms use bag-of-words (BoW) models where a sentence might be expressed as a vector indicating the appearance of each word.

+Suppose we have a vocabulary containing the words ['cats', 'dogs', 'are', 'fat'].
+Then the sentence 'dogs are fat' might be represented by the vector [0, 1, 1, 1], while the sentence 'cats are fat' might be represented by the vector [1, 0, 1, 1].

+There are also bag-of-n-gram (BoNG) models where the vocab includes n-grams.
+For example, if we include up to bigrams (n = 2), the same example from above might now have the following vocabulary ['cats', 'dogs', 'are', 'fat', 'cats dogs', 'dogs are', 'are fat', 'dogs cats', ...] of size 20.
+The sentence 'dogs are fat' might then be represented by [0, 1, 1, 1, 0, 1, 1, 0,...], since both bigrams 'dogs are' and 'are fat' appear in the sentence.

+From this example, we can also see how n-gram models are susceptible to the curse of dimensionality and how most n-grams will not occur in the training set.

+`page 449` **Language Modeling.** I mentioned this in previous notes on Chapter 10 but [here's](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) a great post by Andrej Karpathy on training character-level language models.

+More interestingly, recent research has shown that language models trained on huge amounts of data can actually be used for a wide variety of tasks after some finetuning, including commonsense reasoning!
+See works by Trinh & Le ([2018](https://arxiv.org/abs/1806.02847)) and Radford et al. ([2018](https://blog.openai.com/language-unsupervised/)).

+`page 452` **Word Embeddings.** Popular word-embedding models include Word2Vec ([Mikolov et al., 2013](https://arxiv.org/abs/1301.3781)) and GloVe ([Pennington et al., 2014](https://nlp.stanford.edu/pubs/glove.pdf)).
+There is a nice demo [here](http://bionlp-www.utu.fi/wv_demo/) and a more visual one [here](https://lamyiowce.github.io/word2viz/) (can take several minutes to load).

+On a side note, word embeddings have also been the focus of algorithmic bias studies such as this work by Bolukbasi et al. ([2016](https://arxiv.org/abs/1607.06520)) and the related MIT Tech Review [article](https://www.technologyreview.com/s/602025/how-vector-space-mathematics-reveals-the-hidden-sexism-in-language/).
+More precisely, the word embeddings can surface bias found in the training data itself, such as co-occurences that might indicate discriminatory sentiments.

+`page 460` **Machine Translation.** The current SOTA in machine translation uses the attention model (described in the next section), known as the Transformer ([Vaswani et al., 2017](https://arxiv.org/abs/1706.03762)).
+An implementation can be found [here](https://github.com/tensorflow/tensor2tensor).
+Vaswani et al.'s work builds on the attention mechanism introduced by Bahdanau et al. ([2014](https://arxiv.org/abs/1409.0473)), which is mentioned in the text.
+Interestingly, compared to Bahdanau et al., the Transformer architecture by Vaswani et al. does not use any recurrent model, only fully connected networks and multihead dot-product attention.

+I have previously worked on a guide to attention and the Transformer model, which can be found [here](https://github.com/greentfrapp/attention-primer).

+`page 464` Note: SVD here refers to Singular-Value Decomposition.

+`page 465` On a related note to recommender systems and language modeling, there was an interesting work by Radford et al., ([2017](https://blog.openai.com/unsupervised-sentiment-neuron/)), which found that a character-level language model trained on 82 million Amazon reviews contained a sentiment neuron - a neuron that predicted the sentiment of a review ie. positive or negative.
+The [blogpost](https://blog.openai.com/unsupervised-sentiment-neuron/) has great examples of some cool experiments done with the sentiment neuron.

+`page 468` **Exploration versus Exploitation.** As mentioned in the text, this paradigm comes up frequently in reinforcement learning.
+Here is a nice way to think about it.
+Suppose you are in a foreign city and you know that you like the food at Restaurant A (maybe you have been to this city once at tried the food there before).
+The question is - should you **explore** unknown restaurants or **exploit** your knowledge and go back to Restaurant A?
+In the former case, you risk eating at worse restaurants but you might also chance upon a restaurant that's much better than Restaurant A. In the latter case, settle for Restaurant A, never knowing whether there might be something better out there.
+This is also related to the [Secretary problem](https://en.wikipedia.org/wiki/Secretary_problem).

+`page 469`

+> One of the most prominent factors is the time scale we are interested in.

+This also applies intuitively to our restaurant example above.
+If we know we are going to stay in the foreign city for a year, we are probably better off exploring new restaurants, since the positive effect of the new knowledge can be exploited over a longer term.
+In contrast, if we are going to be in this foreign city for a 2-hour layover, it might be better to just stick to Restaurant A as a safe bet.

+`page 470` The relation discussion here is somewhat related to inductive logic programming (ILP) ([Muggleton & De Raedt, 1994](https://www.sciencedirect.com/science/article/pii/0743106694900353)), which focused on teaching machines to reason with predicates and clauses.
+More recently, a team from DeepMind introduced ∂ILP, which augmented ILP with deep learning ([Evans & Grefenstette, 2018](https://arxiv.org/abs/1711.04574)).
+This is actually a pretty good read as it touches on some of the disadvantages of neural networks, such as brittleness and the lack of interpretability.